mojofunk/ardour-docs/bugs/untracked.md

 - In Stretch mode clicking on a Region and releasing without any mouse movement also triggers a time stretch (with the value 100.00 percent)

+- Editing MIDI event velocity editing using Ctrl(primary modifier) and up/down keys is blocked by default by Move selected tracks up/down.